 and within temporarily occupied territories of Ukraine, to be placed

-in foster families or Russian-run orphanages or residential facilities, including
+in foster families, Russian-run orphanages or residential facilities, including

-so-called “summer camps”, and the facilitation of adoption of such
+“summer camps”, and the facilitation of adoption of such children

-children by Russian families.
-This includes orphans and children
+by Russian families.
+This includes orphans and children with disabilities,

-residential camps from which they have never returned;
+authorities transport them to “holiday” camps from which they have

 7.4 the practice of “re-education” of the children thus removed